Verona & The Magic of the Verona Opera by First Class Rail

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.

-It is a short walk (800 yards) to your overnight hotel, the comfortable and welcoming Hotel Continental (4 star).
+Here you walk to your overnight hotel, the comfortable and welcoming Hotel Helmhaus (4 star).

 Day 2 – Through the Swiss Alps to Verona